I have listed a taste of the Best Italian Recipes, check it out below:

 Arrabbiata: A tomato sauce flavored with chili to make it spicy.

-Means "twice-cooked" and refers to a type of cookie for which the dough
+Biscotti: Means “twice-cooked” and refers to a type of cookie for which the dough is cooked twice: usually first in a log, which is then sliced; the slices are cooked again until dry and crisp.

 Bistecca: Steak, usually beef, but can also refer to pork or veal.